The concept of a Realtor rebate and discounting in general has been around for as long as there have been real estate agents.

 While it’s tempting to sign up for the first Realtor rebate you find online, it’s important to understand what could go wrong with a Realtor rebate in New York and why everyone isn’t doing it.

-Because traditional brokerages large and small won’t engage in house purchase rebate schemes for the reasons previously discussed, you’re left with a very small number of mom and pop operations that try to lure buyers with the promise of a Realtor kickback through online advertising (i.e. Google Adwords).
+Because traditional brokerages large and small usually don’t engage in rebate activities for the reasons previously discussed, you’re left with a very small number of mom and pop operations that try to lure buyers through online advertising (i.e. Google Adwords).

 Unfortunately for NYC home buyers, getting a Realtor rebate through your typical fly by night cashback Realtor can be a disaster and can drastically hurt your chances of closing.